apache/cloudstack-documentation/source/adminguide/templates.rst

 CloudStack UI.

-Uploading Templates from remote HTTP server
+Uploading Templates from a remote HTTP server
 -------------------------------------------